SeoHyeonBeom/SeoHyeonBeom.github.io/aboutme.md

 Hello.
 This is Seo Hyeon Beom who will be the most influential person in AI Industry.
 Here are my skills.

+- language - C, Python, Java, Swift etc.
 - Understanding and utilizing the latest Object Detection models (SSD, Fast R-CNN, CenterNet)
-- Object Detection Project for Custom Dataset using TensorFlow.
+- Object Detection Project for Custom Dataset using TensorFlow
+- Establishing a basic initial environment to develop the web
+- Knowledge related to html, css, and js needed for web development
+- Implement the destination search function through API

 Let's know more about me!